tianxiadys/node-ffi-demo/debug/PR.md

    and I’m not sure whether this technology is widely used.
    Undoubtedly, it presents significant challenges for FFI.
    Currently, it is not supported and likely won’t be in the future either.
-4. Unfortunately, I do not have access to a Mac device, so I was unable to test this in a real environment.
-   However, it should probably work.
-5. Support for other architectures and systems will be addressed in future PRs.
+4. Support for other architectures and systems will be addressed in future PRs.

 ---
-If @x sees this, I would like to discuss this issue with you.
+For @aapoalas:
 It seems that a `double` type field is missing in `ffi_raw`.
 Was this intentionally designed?
 Although this issue can be resolved by forcibly casting the pointer type, I didn't do so because I suspect there might be some traps I'm unaware of waiting for me.

 ---
-If @x sees this, I would like to discuss these feature with you.
+For @atgreen:
 These two features are `UnsafeCallback.threadSafe` and the `nonblocking` option.
 They seem to work as a pair;
 at the very least, the `threadSafe` method should not be able to exist independently of `nonblocking`.